deucemac/Time-Trial-Trivia/README.md

 # Trivia-Levels

-- **App Title**: Time Trial Trivia
+- **App Title**: Snag That Question
-- **App Description**: Time Trial Trivia is an interactive trivia game that forces the user to answer questions of various difficult levels within urgent time constraints.
-The user must first test their reflexes to click on moving target objects labeled with the difficulty level of the question.
+- **App Description**: Time Trial Trivia is an interactive trivia game that forces the user to answer questions of various difficult levels.
+The user must test their reflexes to click on the moving target object labeled with the difficulty level of the question.
 The first target/question labeled "EASY" will flash across the screen quickly, being that it is the most desired question for the user/player to answer.
 If the user cannot catch and click the object within the short and immediate time frame presented, the user is presented with a medium or hard question.
 The user does not have control over which category they can choose.
-The questions must be answered within 12 seconds(giving the user time to speed-Google if necessary).
 Full rounds consist of 7 question.
-If the user does not have score over 50%, they lose.
+If the user does not have a score over 50%, they lose.
 - **API**: The Open Trivia Database API parses out the data similar to the how the app functions.
-Open Trivia provides various categories and difficult levels, as well as true/false/multiple choice questions to switch things up for the user.
+Open Trivia provides various categories and difficult levels, as well as true/false/multiple choice questions.
 - **API Snippet**:
 ```JSON
 {